-Maravai LifeSciences Holdings, Inc.

-(Exact name of registrant as specified in its charter)

-(State or other jurisdiction of incorporation or organization)

-Delaware

-(Primary Standard Industrial Classification Code Number) (I.R.S.
-Employer Identification No.)

-10770 Wateridge Circle Suite 200 San Diego, California 92121

-(Address of principal executive offices)

-Registrant's telephone number, including area code: (858) 546-0004

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Class A common stock, \$0.01 par value MRVI The Nasdaq Stock Market LLC

-Securities registered pursuant to section 12(g) of the Act: None

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports); and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer Accelerated filer

-Non-accelerated filer × Smaller reporting company

-Emerging growth company ×

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 🗆 No 🗵

-As of May 7, 2021, 114,351,371 shares of the registrant's Class A common stock were outstanding and 143,308,170 shares of the registrant's Class B common stock were outstanding.
+Commission inc : Hulliber 001-39/25 ences Holdings, Inc Delaware 8 3731 85-2786970 (State or other jurisdiction of incorporation or organization) indard Industrial in Code Number) (I.R.S.
+Employer Identification No.) , San Diego, C ge Circle Suite 200 California 92121 ipal executive offices) including area code: (858) 54 6-0004 Securities registered pursuant to Section 12(b) of the A ct: · · · · · · · · · · · · · · · · · · · Title of each class Trading Symbol(s) Name of each exchange on which registered Class A common stock, \$0.01 par value e M RVI The Nasdaq Stock Market LLC Securities registered pursuant to section 12(g) of the Act: N None Indicate by check mark whether the registrant: (1) has filed for such shorter period that the registrant was required to fil rities Exchange Act of 1934 during the preceding 12 months (of the past 90 days.
+Yes \boxtimes No \square r Indicate by check mark whether the registrant has submitted chapter) during the preceding 12 months (or for such shorter ed pursuant to Rule 405 of Regulation S-T (§232.405 of this \boxtimes No \square Indicate by check mark whether the registrant is a large ac definitions of "large accelerated filer," "accelerated filer" at ller reporting company, or an emerging growth company.
+See ct.
+(Check one): the Large accelerated filer Accelerated filer Non-accelerated filer × Smaller reporting company Emerging growth company X If an emerging growth company, indicate by check mark if standards provided pursuant to Section 13(a) of the Exchan e the extended transition period for complying with any new or revised financial accounting Indicate by check mark whether the registrant is a shell con npany (as defined in Rule 12b-2 of the Act).
+Yes \square No \boxtimes As of August 6, 2021, 114,351,371 shares of the registrant' s Class A common stock were out standing and 143,308,170 shares s of the registrant's Class B common stock were outstanding.